 CFM & MPH

-• In contrast, the Echo PB-770T, with its CFM of 756, outperforms the 677 CFM of the Stihl BR 600, making it the preferred option for efficiently blowing leaves away.
+• Comparatively, the Echo PB-770T boasts a CFM of 756, surpassing the 677 CFM of the Stihl BR 600, positioning it as the more effective choice for clearing leaves in a shorter amount of time.

 • The Stihl BR 600 with an MPH of 238 slightly exceeds the 234 MPH of the Echo PB-770T, making it more effective at blowing leaves on grass or lifting wet debris (acorns, etc.).